No need to destroy drywall, save the costly$$$ repair fees and hire Flood Tech for non-invasive structural drying without damage

 Water damage drying companies that have IICRC trained technicians understand how water damage affects your home in areas you can’t even see.
 We understand the long term secondary effects of water damage and can spot hidden pockets of water and properly dry out your property right through to the foundation.

-Structural Drying is the process of getting past the outer layers of the house and attacking moisture right inside your infrastructure.
+Structural Dry home, business or basement, getting past the property’s outer layers and attacking moisture inside your infrastructure.
 In order to determine the right equipment for the job, you must determine the Category and Class of water damage you are facing.
 Category defines the type of water you are dealing with while class determines the severity of the flood as far as water penetration amount and level.
 Understanding the difference between Category of Flood and Class of Flood will directly affect the methods and equipment needed to successfully perform the water damage drying service.
 A good reputable basement drying company would practice non-invasive methods to dry out your subfloors, walls, venting and other areas you have no regular access to.
 Using specialty equipment and moisture meters the technician is able to inspect and confirm the drying process is successful.

 If you know that any of the following is present in the affected areas, you should not enter the affected area without PPE (Proper Protective Equipment).